 1

-Start up a local function server
+Start a function server

-Run the following command from a terminal at the root of your repository or in the folder your Generative Function is in:
+Run the following command from a terminal at the root of your repository or in the folder your Generative Function is in

-python -m generative.server start --no-reload
+python -m generative.server start functions --no-reload

 To learn more, see the concepts section.